framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 How do you know it's using the Clojure version?
 Because `framework.ioclj` adds the Clojure namespaces it finds after any CFCs it finds, overwriting any beans with the same alias.
 If you want to convince yourself, remove `controllers/main.cfc` from your `taskmanager` folder in the webroot, and reload the application again.

 So why would we write our controllers in Clojure instead of CFML?

-As simple functions (that take `rc` as input and produce an updated `rc` as output), they're easy to write unit tests for.
-With your services and controllers in Clojure, you're one step away from building all-Clojure web applications using
+* As simple functions (that take `rc` as input and produce an updated `rc` as output), they're easy to write unit tests for.
+* You can work in the REPL building and testing your entire application's functionality (and then work on the views with a browser).
-[FW/1 for Clojure](https://github.com/framework-one/fw1-clj).
-We get the full power of Clojure's data abstractions, concurrency, and immutability working for us.
+* We get the full power of Clojure's data abstractions, concurrency, and immutability working for us.
+* With your services and controllers in Clojure, you're one step away from building all-Clojure web applications using [FW/1 for Clojure](https://github.com/framework-one/fw1-clj).

 ### RC Value Conversion